 So many puppies!
-Looking over my calendar I count 13 puppies currently enrolled in puppy behavior training with me and I have another 3 that I need to schedule in.
-I typically have 3 – 5 puppies at a time during any given month, but this year is hitting a new record.
-Which led me to this week’s topic of “Why Clicker Training Is The Best Training Way To Start Training Your Puppy.”
+Looking at my calendar, I count 13 puppies currently enrolled in puppy behavior training with me and I have another 3 that I need to schedule in.
+I typically have 3 – 5 puppies enrolled at a time on any given month, but this year I’m hitting a new record.
+That’s what led me to this week’s topic about clicker training for puppies.

-When training puppies under 6 months, and especially at that 2 month mark, we’re essentially working with a clean slate.
+When training puppies under 6 months old – especially at the 2-month mark – we’re essentially working with a clean slate.
 The rare exception being puppies born with genetic behavior issues.
-This is a crucial time for socializing your puppy and is also when, what is known as, the “fear period” happens.
-So you definitely want to make sure that these experiences and training is positive.
+This is a crucial time for socializing your puppy, and it’s also when what is known as the “fear period” happens.
+You definitely want to make sure that their experiences and training is positive.

-As much as I am an advocate for the use of electronic and prong collars in training to ensure reliability of performance, I am an advocate for clicker training.
-Especially with puppies under 6 months.
-It really simplifies things for them, and the human, in communicating exactly what it is that we’d like them to do.
-Before moving forward on why it’s the best way to start your puppy training I’m going to answer a few common questions people ask.
+As much as I am an advocate for the use of electronic and prong collars in training to ensure reliable performance, I also am an advocate for clicker training – especially with puppies under 6 months old.
+It really simplifies things for the puppy and the human in communicating exactly what it is we’d like them to do.
+Before moving forward on to why clicker training is the best way to start training your puppy, I’m going to answer a few common questions people ask.

 It’s simple.
-It fits in your hand much like a remote would, but is generally around 2 inches long and about an inch 1/2 wide with one button that makes a clicking noise when you press it.
+It fits in your hand much like a remote would, but it’s generally around 2 inches long 1 1/2 inches wide with one button that makes a clicking noise when you press it.
 That’s it.
-You can find them easily at your local pet store or pet super store and they run around 1 to 25 dollars depending on how fancy you want to get, but a 1 dollar clicker works just as well as a 25 dollar clicker.
+You can find them easily at your local pet store or pet superstore, or buy one online, and they run around $1 to $25 – depending on how fancy you want to get – but a dollar clicker works just as well as a $25 clicker.

 Think of the clicker as a camera.
 When you press the button on a camera you see a flash and it captures a moment in time.
 It’s the same thing for the puppy.
-When they hear a click, it captures a moment in time for them that they register in their brain as, “hey, when I put my butt on the ground, I hear this click and then I get a treat…let me try that again!”
-This analogy works really well because dogs see things in pictures and operate according to the context of how things look in the moment (this is especially true in remote training.)
+When they hear a click, it captures a moment in time for them that they register in their brain as, “Hey, when I put my butt on the ground, I hear this click and then I get a treat; let me try that again!”
+This analogy works really well because dogs see things in pictures and operate according to the context of how things look in the moment (this is especially true in remote collar training).

-Once the puppy understands the idea of “when I hear a click I get a treat” you can start training immediately.
-For obedience commands you’ll have to shape the positions using food to lure them, but if obedience isn’t your thing and you really just want something that will speed up the potty training then this will be a game changer because any time your pup hears a click they will be more inclined to repeat the behavior again in the future.
+Once the puppy understands the idea of “when I hear a click I get a treat,” you can start training immediately.
+For obedience commands, you’ll have to shape the positions using food to lure them.
+But if obedience training isn’t your thing and you really just want something that will speed up the potty training, this will be a game changer because any time your pup hears a click they will be more inclined to repeat the behavior again in the future.

 Waits patiently for food?
 Click and treat!
 Whines at the door to let you know they need to go potty?
 Click and treat!
 Comes to you whenever you say their name?
 Click and treat!
 Sits instead of jumping on your guest?
 Click and treat!
 Gives you their paw when your training?
 Click and treat!

 Not to forget all the cool tricks you can teach your dog or puppy!
-More complex combo commands like bang & play dead, sit pretty & hold your toy, and grab me a beer from the fridge are a series of smaller commands combined to make one big complex behavior.
-Clicker is very effective in building these commands as you can slowly push for more as your dog problem solves each time trying to figure out what the next step is an when they hear the click, they know they did right!
+More complex combo commands like bang and play dead, sit pretty and hold your toy, and grab me a beer from the fridge are a series of smaller commands combined to make one big complex behavior.
+A clicker is very effective in building these commands as you can slowly push for more as your dog problem solves, trying each time to figure out what the next step is.
+AnD when they hear the click, they know they did the right thing!